 When Art’s health began to seriously deteriorate in the late 1980s, I was asked if Mormonism Research Ministry would be willing to take over their work.
 In February of 1990, Utah Christian Tract Society merged with MRM.
 Art would pass away in 1991.
 Edna would eventually go to be with the Lord in 1997.

-For over three decades Mormonism Research Ministry has been educating Christians about the teachings of Mormonism as well as trying to show the LDS people why Mormonism does not represent Christianity.
-To be sure this type of work can be very frustrating.
-I try real hard not to grow callous to the many Mormons who write or call just to call names or question my motives.
+For over four decades Mormonism Research Ministry has been educating Christians about the teachings of Mormonism as well as trying to show the LDS people why Mormonism does not represent Christianity.
+To be sure this type of work can be very frustrating and it is not uncommon that many LDS members see us as an enemy rather than a friend.
 Many see no problem with their leader’s harsh and critical comments regarding the things Christians hold dear, yet these same Mormons think it is somehow “unchristian” for those who feel a response to their claims are in order.
 I don’t know if I will ever get over this glaring contradiction other than to realize we should expect this type of behavior from the unregenerated.
-Having said this let me say that such incidents are offset by the many opportunities we have to dialogue with serious Latter-day Saints who want to discuss the important issues involving things eternal.
+Having said this, let me say that such incidents are offset by the many opportunities we have to dialogue with serious Latter-day Saints who want to discuss the important issues involving things eternal.